 I could imagine a loved one running their hand over the flowers on this monument, or sitting upon the front part, which is fashioned like a small bed, or chaise lounge.

-Although the ancestors of these people are mostly gone themselves, we can still mourn with them as we pass.
+Although the families of these people are mostly gone themselves, we can still mourn with them as we pass.
 Notice the "m's" on the stone below... they resemble the willow tree motif that is often used.

 On the base of the pedastal at the foot of this stone, "we love you still".